annawestin/evolutionsimulation/README.md

 # evolutionsimulation
 A simulation game of the evolutionary natural selection.

-It's made in python and all animals in the simulation uses inheritance from the class Python.
+It's made in python and all animals in the simulation uses inheritance from the class Animal.

 ## To run
 ```shell